Vasek18/websites_checker/README.md

    ```

    The application will:
-   - Load configuration from environment variables and `urls.yaml`
+   - Load configuration from environment variables
    - Connect to the PostgreSQL database
+   - Load monitored URLs from the database
    - Start monitoring all configured URLs in separate goroutines
    - Log check results and store them in the database
    - Continue running until interrupted (Ctrl+C)